-Initiative breakdown Enhance our telecoms management capability wind of telecoms assets. th tools that centralise the end-to-end lifecycle m nanagement Deploy a telecoms asset management tool and management solution that manages the end-to-e will include although not be limited to: Centralised asset view: The ability to track th Financial management: As our telecoms asse revenue generating activity and optimise the n e lifecycle of all telecoms assets with advanced re ts are revenue generating assets, the platform wi nonetisation of assets by renting unused capacity Il consolidate the This is dependent on This is not dependent on any initiatives.
-This will enable - Telecoms asset replacement
+Initiative breakdown Enhance our telecoms management capability with tools that centralise the end-to-end lifecycle management of telecoms assets.
+Deploy a telecoms asset management tool and portal: Conduct a requirements gathering to deploy a telecoms asset management solution that manages the end-to-end lifecycle of telecoms assets in a single platform.
+The functionalities will include although not be limited to: Centralised asset view: The ability to track the lifecycle of all telecoms assets with advanced reporting capabilities. - Financial management: As our telecoms assets are revenue generating assets, the platform will consolidate the revenue generating activity and optimise the monetisation of assets by renting unused capacity to customers.
+This is dependent on This will enable This is not dependent on any initiatives.
+Telecoms asset replacement

-4. Cyber security & resilience4.06 Telecoms asset replacement
+4. Cyber security & resilience 4.06 Telecoms asset replacement